jarenal/tictactoe-reinforcement-learning/README.md

     $ php training.php
 ```

-You can execute the training many times, every time that you execute it the IA should play better.
+You can execute the training many times, every time that you execute it the AI should play better.

 For to set how many games will train you can modify the constant **TRAINING_GAMES** located at **config/config.php** file.